TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     __c) GitHub and GitHub Actions__

+    __*Anotacion:__ GitHub is one of the most popular code repositories for open-source software.
+GitHub provides related services for coordinating work, reporting, and discussing issues, providing documentation, and more.

 5. Tailwind Traders has recently migrated to Azure cloud services.
 Management requires alerts to be generated that will send notifications to the IT department whenever Azure outages occur.
 Which Azure monitoring tool would you recommend for this?

     a) Azure Service Health